Questions? Call (310) 455-8511

 How much money will I need to close?

-Every transaction is different.
-You will usually need to pay $350 for an appraisal before closing.
-You can ask the seller to pay all other closing costs as long as the total amount (closing costs, escrow, 2% Fee and interest) are not more than 6% of the selling price.
+Every transaction is different and your appraisal cost may vary.
+You can ask the seller to pay all other closing costs as long as the total amount (closing costs, escrow, guarantee fees, and interest) stays within the maximum percentage of selling price allowed by USDA guidelines.
 You may also roll your closing costs into your USDA loan.

 Will the seller usually agree to pay my closing costs?